 According to Google, every month there are over five billion searches for restaurants, three billion searches for hotels, one billion searches for clothing stores, and another 600 million searches for hair and beauty salons.

 As a marketer, it’s your job to turn those searches into new customers.
-When prospects are looking for a specific product, service or type of business, Google My Business helps them easily connect on both Google Search and Maps.
+When prospects are looking for a specific product, service or type of business, Google Business Profile helps them easily connect on both Google Search and Maps.

-Consider Google My Business like your own piece of property on Google local.
+Consider Google Business Profile like your own piece of property on Google local.
 When customers find themselves in a moment of need (also known as a micro-moment) they turn to Google search to fulfill that need as quickly as possible.

 - Connect with customers through phone calls, messaging, or responding to reviews

 - See how customers interact and connect with your brand on Google

 - Feature products, photos, or menu items right on Google

 Before you can do anything, you need to create a Google Business Profile, so let’s walk through the process.
 Note: This is the same process you’d follow if a listing already exists for your business and you clicked on the “Own this business?” link within the listing.